AiGaA/BlackJackGame/README.md

+# Black Jack Game

 BlackJack is a Python terminal game, which runs in the Code Institutes mock terminal on Heroku.

 Users simply can try to beat the computer by choosing which turn to take - 'HIT' or 'STAND'.

+## How to play

+## Features

+### Future Features

+## Data Model

+## Testing

+The project has been manually tested by doing following:
+- Testing in local and the deployed Heroku terminal.
+- Giving wrong inputs, apart from exactly 'HIT' or 'STAND'.
+- Passed code through PEP8 linter and confirmed there are no problems.

+## Bugs

+### Solved Bugs

+### Remaining Bugs

+## Validator Testing

+## Deployment
+### Heroku

+## Credits

 ## Reminders